 In 2009, we continued our foray into film with Elevating Entertainment’s production of No Limit Kids: Much Ado About Middle School, featuring Hollywood favorites Bill Cobbs (Night At The Musuem, That Thing You Do, Hudsucker Proxy) and Lee Meriwether (Catwoman, Miss America, Barnaby Jones), along with a talented cast including Jeff Rose (Army Wives), Blake Michael (Cartoon Network and lead in Disney’s Lemonade Mouth), Ashton Harrell (Radio Disney) and Celeste Kellogg (Radio Disney).
 Music videos by Bobby Maynard, Brian Willoughby, Mary Buchan and Melanie Hart all found exposure on various music video networks.
 Country rocker Craig Reynolds hit the Music Row Charts with “Rolling in the Hey”, The Far City Boys “I Have Been Blessed” was one of the most requested songs at Christian radio, and Melissa Wray, Bobby Maynard, Brian Willoughby, Melanie Hart, Bobby D Sawyer, Dave Moody, and The Ramski’s all found their way on the Grammy eligibility list.

 2012 marked an incredible year.
 Lamon Records celebrated our 50th Anniversary as a label on the world famous Midnight Jamboree, the 2nd longest running radio program in America that follows the Grand Ole Opry on WSM 650 radio and heard around the world every Saturday night.
 We hosted a label showcase during CMA Fan Fest and thousands of fans stood in line to meet and greet our artists during the week at our label booth.
-Earlier in the year, Bobby Dean won “Breakthrough Artist of the Year” in the NMW Awards, and by the end of the year, he was nominated again, along with Courtney Stewart for “New Artist of the Year” honors.
-Both had singles that reached #1 and #5 respectively on the charts.
+Courtney Stewart was nominated for “New Artist of the Year” honors by the NMW Awards.
+And we had several singles that reached #1 and top #5 on the charts.
 Lamon Records was honored with bookend “Country Record Label of the Year” nominations in January and December for years 2011 and 2012 by the NMW Awards.
 Kathryn Scheldt and Josh Housewright both had chart singles as well.
 Hayley Whitley won the Music Artist Talent Search sponsored by the Gideon Media Arts Festival.
 Elevating Entertainment Motion Pictures started filming our third feature film SEASON OF MIRACLES starring John Schneider (Dukes of Hazzard, October Baby, Smallville), Grayson Russell (Diary of a Wimpy Kid, Talledaga Nights), Nancy Stafford (Matlock, Baywatch) and writer Rusty Whitener (from the hit TV series Nashville).
 Dave Moody‘s original song “Looking for a Change” was nominated as Song of the Year by the Tennessee Songwriter’s Association and founder Dwight Moody received the Order of the Long Leaf Pine Award, North Carolina’s highest civilian award.